howonlee/mertonon/docs/roadmap.md

 - RBAC BE.
 EE plugin for full RBAC, CE for general user-admin thing
 - RBAC FE
 - EE: Auditing.
 Not, like, doing auditing, but having stuff for audit to look at and go "mm-hmm" or "wtf" at.
 With semantic contingency for having the momentum implementations in there, and undo / soft delete semantics.
 Do it at query layer somehow?
 Need some sop for CE stuff too
-- License making
-- License dealing
 - Email integration (as first integration)
 - Full grad view (exec summary view)
 - Crontab for adjustments
 - Email digesting on the crontab
+- License design, then task out for after alpha

 - Cut alpha